-Many vendors offer calendar gift options, but these are the only two that I’m aware of that place the wire binding at the top of the calendar, rather than in the middle, creating the 12×12 photo page option.
+Many vendors offer calendar gift options, but many do not place the place the wire binding at the top of the calendar, rather than in the middle, which creates the 12×12 photo page option.

 Give the Gift That Keeps On Giving

 A photo book is a gift that will keep on giving for many years to come.
 It contains stories and details that might otherwise be forgotten, and these things breathe life into the photos.
-It really is the best photo gift you can give.
+It really is the most meaningful present you can give.

-There’s still time to create a photo book and have it delivered before the holidays.
+Any day is a great day to create a photo book.
 And if you’re strapped for time, make a calendar—it’s just 12 pages.
 I highly recommend that if you give a photo calendar as a gift, be sure to include the cover and pocket pages so your recipient will enjoy their photo gift for years to come.
 And I guarantee it will make someone say “ahhhhhh.”

-Need some help to figure out what kind of photo book or other gift to give each person on your list?
-Download my free, printable Gift Planner to help you keep it all straight.
-I’ll also send you my Getting Started Checklist and my weeklyish updates.
+Need some help finding the photos you need for your photo book or calendar?
+Download my free, printable Getting Started Checklist and you’ll also receive my weekly updates.
 I never share your information and there’s an unsubscribe link at the bottom of every email.